m4ttsch/omscs-notes-notes/operating-systems/memory-management.md

 ![](https://assets.omscs.io/6C1CB2E4-D8C7-4F2C-BC0C-831E2DF40CCD.png)

-Let’s say we want to initialize an array for the very first time.
+Let's say we want to initialize an array for the very first time.
 We have already allocated the memory for that array into the virtual address space for the process, we have just never accessed it before.
 Since this portion of the address space has not been accessed before, the operating system has not yet allocated memory for it.

-What will happen the first time we access this memory is that the operating system will realize that there isn’t physical memory that corresponds to this range of virtual memory addresses, so it will take a free page of physical memory, and create a page table entry linking the two.
+What will happen the first time we access this memory is that the operating system will realize that there isn't physical memory that corresponds to this range of virtual memory addresses, so it will take a free page of physical memory, and create a page table entry linking the two.

 The physical memory is only allocated when the process is trying to access it.
 This is called **allocation on first touch**.
-The reason for this is to make sure that physical memory is only allocated when it’s really needed.
-Sometimes, programmers may create data structures that they don’t really use.
+The reason for this is to make sure that physical memory is only allocated when it's really needed.
+Sometimes, programmers may create data structures that they don't really use.

 ![](https://assets.omscs.io/6785C624-4B55-4F1F-AED0-B9C31954877A.png)

-If a process hasn’t used some of its memory pages for a long time, it is possible that those pages will be reclaimed.
+If a process hasn't used some of its memory pages for a long time, it is possible that those pages will be reclaimed.
 The contents will no longer be present in physical memory.
 They will be swapped out to disk, and some other content will end up in the corresponding physical memory slot.

 In order to detect this, page table entries also have a number of bits that give the memory management system some more information about the validity of the access.
 For instance, if the page is in memory and the mapping is valid, its valid bit will be 1.
 Otherwise, it will be 0.